evanrinehart/hasklearn/chapter1.md

 Vectors are appropriate for some problems but very often you will want a list instead.

+## Lists

+A list is either the empty list or a chain of elements terminated by the empty list.
+The empty list is constructed with the special syntax `[]` and elements are prepended using the `:` operator.

 ```haskell
 -- zilch is an empty list
 zilch = []